mgrkan/choropleth/README.md

 # choropleth
-Visualization of average number of storeys in buildings per city in Turkey
+Visualization of average number of storeys in buildings per city in Turkey.
+2021 TUIK data was used